 - Conduct basic enquiries in line with local procedures to establish the facts to help determine whether there is any foundation to the allegation before carrying on with the steps below - Discuss the allegation with the designated officer at the local authority.
 This is to consider the nature, content and context of the allegation and agree a course of action, including whether further enquiries are necessary to enable a decision on how to proceed, and whether it is necessary to involve the police and/or children's social care services.
 (The case manager may, on occasion, consider it necessary to involve the police before consulting the designated officer for example, if the accused individual is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
 In such cases, the case manager will notify the designated officer as soon as practicably possible after contacting the police) - Inform the accused individual of the concerns or allegations and likely course of action as soon as possible after speaking to the designated officer (and the police or children's social care services, where necessary).
 Where the police and/or children's social care services are involved, the case manager will only share such information with the individual as has been agreed with those agencies - Where appropriate (in the circumstances described above), carefully consider whether suspension of the individual from contact with children at the school is justified or whether alternative arrangements such as those outlined above can be put in place.
 Advice will be sought from the designated officer, police and/or children's social care services, as appropriate - Where the case manager is concerned about the welfare of other children in the community or the individual's family, they will discuss these concerns with the DSL and make a risk assessment of the situation.
 If necessary, the DSL may make a referral to children's social care - If immediate suspension is considered necessary, agree and record the rationale for this with the designated officer.
 The record will include information about the alternatives to suspension that have been considered, and why they were rejected.
 Written confirmation of the suspension will be provided to the individual facing the allegation or concern within 1 working day, and the individual will be given a named contact at the school and their contact details - If it is decided that no further action is to be taken in regard to the subject of the allegation or concern, record this decision and the justification for it and agree with the designated officer what information should be put in writing to the individual and by whom, as well as what action should follow both in respect of the individual and those who made the initial allegation - If it is decided that further action is needed, take steps as agreed with the designated officer to initiate the appropriate action in school and/or liaise with the police and/or children's social care services as appropriate - Provide effective support for the individual facing the allegation or concern, including appointing a named representative to keep them informed of the progress of the case and considering what other support is appropriate.
-Support can be accessed through Trade Unions or the Trust Service Simply Counsellingdetails of this, together with other wellbeing support provision, is through the Trust Business Manager. - Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
-The case manager will also inform the parents or carers of the requirement to maintain confidentiality about any allegations made against teachers (where this applies) while investigations are ongoing.
-Any parent or carer who wishes to have the confidentiality restrictions removed in respect of a teacher will be advised to seek legal advice
+Support can be accessed through trade Unions or the Trust service Simply Counselling at simplycounsellingcic@gmail.com 07568323363.
+Alternatively, the school Wellbeing Champion will be able to signpost alternative services.